threefoldfoundation/info_sdk/src/5_admin/chatflows/solutions/zcontainer/solution_container.md

 - `Expiration time`: a network expiration time (minutes=m ,hour=h, day=d, week=w, month=M)
 - `Inetractive`: choose whether you prefer to access to your container through the web browser (coreX) or not.
 - `ssh key` : add your public ssh key `~/.ssh/id_rsa.pub`, if your flist supports using the ssh key from the env variables provided to allow future ssh access
-- `IP Address`: choose the ip address for your ubuntu machine.
+- `IP Address`: choose the IP address for your Ubuntu machine.